tiepdotme/samwize.com/_posts/2014-04-10-everything-about-ios-localization.markdown

 ## Fallback to base language

 Sometimes, you have incomplete translation, and would need the app to fallback to the base language.
-For that to happen, read this.
+Read [this](/2018/01/23/localization-fall-back-to-base-language/).